Today's Articles

 *On this date in 1965, we celebrate the Association for the Advancement of Creative Musicians (AACM).

-In the 1960s and 1970s, AACM members were among the most important and innovative in all of jazz, though the AACM's contemporary influence has waned some in recent years.
+In the 1960s and 1970s, AACM members were among the most important and innovative members of all jazz, though the AACM's contemporary influence has waned in recent years.
 In 1969, the AACM organized a music education program for inner-city youths.
 Many AACM members have recorded widely: in the early days on the Delmark Records Avant-Garde Jazz series and later the Black Saint/Soul Note and India Navigation labels, and to a lesser extent on the Arista Records and ECM labels.
 The musical endeavors of members of the AACM often mixed avant-garde jazz, classical, and world music.

 They also strongly connected with St. Louis, Missouri's Black Artists' Group (BAG).
 The AACM has received support from the MacArthur Foundation and Columbia College.
 A Power Stronger Than Itself: The AACM and American Experimental Music by George E. Lewis has been published by the University of Chicago Press (May 2008).
 In 2015, a 50-year retrospective exhibition of art, music, and group-related artifacts, entitled "Free at First," was held at the DuSable Museum of African American History.